thomasMisiek/children-linguistic-alignment/README.md

 # children-linguistic-alignment

-children-linguistic-alignment allows to compute the semantic, lexical and syntactic similarity between couples of consecutive utterances retrieved from the CHILDES database, as well as several other measures.
+children-linguistic-alignment allows to compute the semantic, lexical and syntactic similarity of couples of consecutive utterances retrieved from the CHILDES database, as well as several other measures.
 6 languages available: English, French, Spanish, German, Chinese and Japanese.